-The system will then test various mirrors to see which one is nearest and best for you.
-You can then choose the suggested server for faster downloading of updates.
+The system will then test different mirrors to find out which one is closest and best for you.
+You can then choose the suggested server to download the updates faster.

-Through these simple ways described in this article, you will notice that the same system you were using will appear to perform faster than before.
-You will now have a faster boot, faster applications and updates downloading and also quick loading of frequently used applications.
+Through these simple methods described in this article, you will notice that the system you have been using works faster than before.
+The system will now boot faster, applications and updates will download faster, and frequently used applications will load faster.